‘Magic Breathing’ Helps Even the Wildest Kids Calm Down

 Have you ever been so upset that someone told you to “take a deep breath”?
 When we are stressed, frightened or in pain, we automatically tighten up and hold our breath.
 Over time, that can lead to headaches, anxiety and even high blood pressure.

 Learning how to stay calm is a very important life skill.
 Unfortunately, many people in our culture never learn it (or can only calm by eating, sleeping, watching TV or using drugs and alcohol).
 Yet all adults—and children—have a powerful natural stress-reducer: simple breathing!

-Just a few sloooow breaths (magic breathing) can quickly bring a sense of peace.
-Magic breathing helps impulsive toddlers learn to turn their motor off.
+Just a few sloooow deep breaths (magic breathing) can quickly bring a sense of peace.
+Deep breathing exercises help impulsive toddlers learn to turn their motor off.
 With a little practice, your little friend can learn how to use this superb self-soothing skill anytime he’s frustrated, scared, hurt or mad.
 It is a self-control tool your child can use forever.